xizon/Uix-Contact/readme.txt

 1. After activating your theme, you can see a prompt pointed out as absolutely critical.
 Go to "Appearance -> Install Plugins".
 Or, upload the plugin to wordpress, Activate it.
 (Access the path (/wp-content/plugins/) And upload files there.)

+2. You need to create Uix Contact template files in your templates directory.
+You can create the files on the WordPress admin panel.
+As a workaround you can use FTP, access the Uix Contact template files path (/wp-content/plugins/uix-contact/theme_templates/) and upload files to your theme templates directory (/wp-content/themes/{your-theme}/).

-2. Please check if you have the 4 template files "uix-contact-style.css", "uix-contact.php", "partials-uix_contact_form_smtp.php" and "partials-uix_contact_form_comments.php" in your templates directory.
+   Please check if you have the 4 template files "uix-contact-style.css", "uix-contact.php", "partials-uix_contact_form_smtp.php" and "partials-uix_contact_form_comments.php" in your templates directory.
 If you can't find these files, then just copy them from the directory '/wp-content/plugins/uix-contact/theme_templates/' to your templates directory.

 3. You can pretty much custom every aspect of the look and feel of this page by modifying the "*.php" template files (Access the path to the themes directory) .
 Best Practices for Editing WordPress Template Files: